UK Social Media Strategy: Data-Backed Content Format Insights

 Instagram: Short‑Form Videos Reign Supreme

-Across Instagram, short videos – such as Reels – dominate engagement charts.
-With algorithms prioritising new features, creators who embrace trending audio and vertical clips see their material reach larger audiences.
-Behind‑the‑scenes footage, quick tutorials and snappy how‑to guides also attract attention by being visually appealing and directly useful.
+On Instagram, short videos like Reels dominate engagement charts.
+The algorithm favours new features.
+So creators who use trending audio and vertical clips reach larger audiences.
+Behind‑the‑scenes footage, quick tutorials, and snappy how‑to guides also draw attention.
+They are visually appealing and directly useful.

 Facebook: Quality Over Quantity

-Facebook offers a broader canvas, including polls, memes and informative text, but by far the most engaging posts are short videos lasting two to three minutes.
-Therefore, these clips must hook viewers within 30 seconds and maintain momentum through humour and practical insight.
+Facebook offers a broader canvas.
+It includes polls, memes, and informative text.
+But the most engaging posts are short videos of two to three minutes.
+These clips must hook viewers within 30 seconds.
+They keep momentum through humour and practical insight.

 LinkedIn: Professional Video Takes the Lead

-With a higher average engagement rate compared to most social platforms, LinkedIn favours video content – particularly polished pieces offering industry commentary, thought leadership, or career insights.
-Yet image carousels and text-based posts still fare well, meaning a varied content calendar is wise for sustained success.
+LinkedIn has a higher average engagement rate than most social platforms.
+It favours video content, especially polished pieces with industry commentary, thought leadership, or career insights.
+Yet image carousels and text-based posts still perform well.
+So a varied content calendar is wise for lasting success.

 TikTok: Storytelling Rules

-TikTok continues to emphasise longer clips, with studies showing that videos between three and ten minutes often outperform shorter ones in raw views and watch time, though shorter content sees higher completion rates.
-The key is a compelling narrative delivered in the first few seconds – captions, jokes, quick educational moments or emotional storytelling all work.
+TikTok keeps pushing longer clips.
+Studies show that videos between three and ten minutes often beat shorter ones on raw views and watch time.
+Shorter content still sees higher completion rates.
+The key is a compelling narrative in the first few seconds.
+Captions, jokes, quick educational moments, and emotional storytelling all work.

 Twitter (X): Short and Sharp

-Though Twitter now supports videos, the platform thrives on concise content that conveys a point quickly.
-Shared videos tend to outperform text alone, but brevity remains crucial – a powerful hook within seconds still wins.
+Twitter now supports videos.
+Even so, the platform thrives on concise content that makes a point fast.
+Shared videos tend to beat text alone.
+But brevity still matters.
+A powerful hook within seconds wins.

 Key Takeaways for Content Creators: UK Social Media Strategy